AlexJReid/blog/content/posts/dynamodb-complex-queries-3/index.md

 Putting [DAX](https://aws.amazon.com/dynamodb/dax/) in between our client and DynamoDB could be a simple and effective solution to this concern, with likely performance improvements as well.

 This approach is better than using DynamoDB filters.
 Imagine a product that received many hundreds of `5` or `4` rated comments, but the user wanted to see `1` ratings.
 If the most recent `1` rated comment was in 2017 and the next in 2014, a large number of rows would need to be read and filtered.
-This would be costly in slow.
+This would be costly and slow.
 The dedicated `byRatings` index allows rapid access to these comments, regardless of how they are distributed in time.

 ### Pagination context size